2000bera/Data-Analysis-Project-2/README.md

 ## 📚 Learnings

-Extracting column on pandas and separate those columns
+Extracting data column on pandas and separate those columns

 Save the data on my google drive using pandas

+JSON Handling on pandas

 ## 😥 Challenges